osvathrobi/node-ibus/README.md

 # node-bmw-ibus

-BMW IBUS interface protocol implementation in JavaScript intended for NodeJS on the RaspberryPi.
+BMW IBUS interface implementation in JavaScript intended for use with NodeJS. (on the RaspberryPi, pc, etc.)

 ## Details